walkerke/cloud-spatial-data-science/README.md

 * How to set up an Ubuntu Linux environment on EC2 if you've never used Linux before;
 * How to install core geospatial libraries on Ubuntu;
-* How to install R and RStudio on EC2;
+* How to install R and RStudio Server on EC2;
 * Using RStudio as an interface to your operating system;
 * Setting up and using a JupyterLab server on EC2 with core spatial data science libraries (e.g. geopandas & pysal)